ujjwaldubey1/CoinXchange-/README.md

 ---

 ## 🏆 Join the Team
 Are you passionate about innovation in retail technology?
 We'd love to hear from you!
-Reach out via [LinkedIn](https://linkedin.com/in/ujjwal-dubey) or submit a PR.
+Reach out via [LinkedIn](https://www.linkedin.com/in/ujjwal-dubey-667909255/) or submit a PR.

----

-## 📫 Contact
-For inquiries, please reach out at **[your-email@example.com](ujjwal07dubey@gmail.com)**.

 ---